Febo2788/biomedical-semantic-search/README.md

 # Biomedical Semantic Search System

+This is just a personal tool I built to help me conduct literature reviews faster.

 When I'm diving into a new research topic, I run the ingest scripts to pull down a focused corpus of PubMed abstracts — hundreds or thousands at once.
 Then instead of keyword-searching through them or bouncing between Google Scholar tabs, I just ask questions in plain language: *"what delivery mechanisms are used?"*, *"which studies report off-target effects?"*, *"how does this compare to chemotherapy?"*.
-The tool ranks abstracts by semantic similarity to my question, so I can scan the most relevant ones in minutes rather than hours.
+The tool ranks abstracts by semantic similarity to my question, so I can scan the most relevant ones in minutes rather than hours by reading papers 1 by 1.

-That's the real use case.
-Google finds pages.
-This searches meaning across a corpus I already trust.

-A personal tool I built to help me conduct literature reviews faster.

 ---